SuvankarRv/dsp-chain-project/README.md

-# Project name
+#Project name
 DSP Chain Project

 Overview
-This project runs audio processing on Kali Linux.
-It includes gain, limiter, soft clip, filters, and convolution.
-The code uses C and C plus plus.
-The project builds correctly on Kali with CMake.
+This project processes audio on Kali Linux.
+It supports gain, limiter, soft clip, filters, and convolution.
+It uses C and C plus plus.
+It builds correctly on Kali with CMake.

 Supported on Kali
-You can build and run the project on Kali without extra setup.
+You can build and run this project on Kali.
 Kali supports gcc, g plus plus, cmake, and pkg config.

 Features
 • Gain processing